 A6.
-Sufficient and appropriate experience and ability enables the person or persons responsible for the firm's quality control system to identify and understand quality control issues and to develop appropriate policies and procedures.
+Sufficient and appropriate experience and ability enables the person or persons responsible for the firm's system of quality control to identify and understand quality control issues and to develop appropriate policies and procedures.
 Necessary authority enables the person or persons to implement those policies and procedures.